mendes-jc/gostack_01/README.md

 Inside the project folder, run *yarn* to download all the dependencies.\
 After that, just run: node index.js

+If you don't change, it will run at the port: 3000.

 ## Routes

 ### GET /projects